apigeecs/apigee-migrate-tool/README.md

 # Apigee Organization Data Migration Tool

-This is a tool for migrating configuration information and entities from one Apigee Edge organization to another.
-With the tool, you can:
+Use this tool to migrate configuration information and entities from one Apigee Edge organization to another.

-- Export data from an org
-  - Developers
-  - Proxies (latest version)
-  - Shared flows
-  - Products
-  - Apps
-  - App Keys
-  - KVM (Org and Env)
-- Import data to an org
-  - Developers
-  - Proxies (latest version) and deploy them
-  - Shared flows
-  - Products
-  - Apps
-  - App Keys
-  - KVM (coming soon)
-- Import data from a csv file to an org
-  - Developers
-  - Apps
-  - App Keys
-  - KVM (Org and Env)

 **IMPORTANT**
 - Make a backup of both systems using the backup scripts provided with the OPDK before running this tool.